Cockburn School’s curriculum intent is to meet the needs of everyone.

 Subject teachers all have a role to play in modelling and promoting both SMSC and MBV every day, they do this in a variety of ways.
 The majority of work is completed within an extensive PSHCE/Citizenship and Religious Studies curriculum but all areas of the school support the strands.

-For more information about SMSC and Modern British Values click here to go to our SMSC &MBV page.
+For more information about SMSC and Fundamental British Values click here to go to our SMSC &FBV page.